homanchou/xr/book/2-Prepare-Workstation.md

 ### Summary

-At this point your machine will hopefully have all the dependencies and software you need to start the project.
+At this point your machine will hopefully have Chrome, Elixir, Phoenix, Node, Npm, Docker and VsCode successfully installed and we're ready to create our project.